nickovchinnikov/react-mobile-app/README.md

 npm i react-mobile-app -S
 ```

-#### First - it will be too many code in one place
+#### First - it will too many code in one place

-#### Second when user will change device orientation, and your application should handle it, completely rebuilding frontend, how can you manage it?
+#### Second when user will change device orientation, and your application should handle it, completely rebuild frontend, how can you manage it?

-For clear component based architecture I proposed use approach like this
+For clear components based architecture I proposed using approach like this

 ```javascript
 import { mobileDetector } from 'react-mobile-app'